insight-creative/insight-creative.github.io/blog/_posts/2012-10-19-when-considering-email-design-mobile-is-a-must.md

 ---
 layout: post
-title: When Considering Email Design Mobile is a Must.
+title: When Considering Email Design Mobile is a Must
 author: Bart Raboin
 ---